Core-based statistical area

-A core-based statistical area (CBSA) is a U.S. geographic area defined by the Office of Management and Budget (OMB) that consists of one or more counties (or equivalents) anchored by an urban center of at least 10,000 people plus adjacent counties that are socioeconomically tied to the urban center by commuting.
-Areas defined on the basis of these standards applied to the 2000 census data were announced by OMB in June 2003.
-These standards are used to replace the definitions of metropolitan areas that were defined in 1990.
-The OMB released new standards based on the 2010 census on July 15, 2015.
+A core-based statistical area (CBSA) is a U.S. geographic area defined by the Office of Management and Budget (OMB).
+It contains a large population nucleus, or urban area, and adjacent communities that have a high degree of integration with that nucleus.

+On July 15, 2015, the OMB released new standards based on the 2010 census.
+These standards are used to replace the definitions of metropolitan areas from the 2010 United States census data.

 Definition

 The term "CBSA" refers collectively to both metropolitan statistical areas and micropolitan areas.
 Micropolitan areas are based on Census Bureau-defined urban clusters of at least 10,000 and fewer than 50,000 people.
-The map below shows the metropolitan areas (medium green) and micropolitan areas (in light green) for the CBSAs for the United States and Puerto Rico.

-The basic definition of metropolitan areas has had slight changes made to it as well.
+The basic definition of metropolitan areas was changed in 2003.
 A metropolitan area, as it did in 1990, requires a Census Bureau-defined urbanized area of at least 50,000 people.
 A metropolitan statistical area containing an urbanized area of at least 2.5 million people can be subdivided into two or more "metropolitan divisions", provided specified criteria are met.
 Metropolitan divisions are conceptually similar to the primary metropolitan statistical areas (PMSAs) defined under previous standards.